drubinstein/pokerl/content/docs/chapter-1/breakdown/team_rocket/index.md

 - Find the card key in Silph Co in Saffron City.
 - Defeat Giovanni in Silph Co.

-It’s a lot of tasks.
 Unlike the gym leaders, the difficulty of the Team Rocket puzzles are highly variable, but brute-forceable.
-From these quests, I concluded the agent needed a desire to either explore the whole world or spend extra time building a policy capable of reading and interpreting text.
+From these quests, I concluded the player needed a desire to either explore the whole world or spend extra time building a policy capable of reading and interpreting text.
 I decided to focus on the former.